Milwaukee's Daily Magazine Monday, Oct. 13, 2008

 Because of the large indoor park, Kalahari is another great winter choice, especially for anyone who doesn't want to use a shuttle bus system to get around.

-In December 2008, the Kalahari Resort will open a massive addition that will include an indoor Ferris wheel, 24 bowling lanes, a two-story laser tag area, go-carts, mini-golf, two golf simulators, dining and a dance floor.
+In December 2008, the Kalahari Resort opened a theme that includes an indoor Ferris wheel, 24 bowling lanes, a two-story laser tag area, go-carts, mini-golf, two golf simulators, dining and a dance floor.

 The beautiful Chula Vista is about five miles from the strip, surrounded by hundreds of acres of natural elements like pine trees and the Wisconsin river.
 It has a more upscale feel, with a classier design and stricter security presence that discourages groups of college students from booking rooms for all-night parties.
 Also, it features an 18-hole golf course.